cognitivetech/ollama-ebook-summary/README.md

 In this repository I will describe my methods for book summarization using [PrivateGPT](https://docs.privategpt.dev/overview), including a comparison of 6 different models using these methods.

-I've searched quite a bit on this topic, and there doesn't seem to be any guide written describing how to use LLM for book summarization.
-I've found tools and determined methods to do this, and felt like i could fill that gap, by documenting my efforts.
+I've searched quite a bit on this topic, and there doesn't seem to be any guide written describing how to use LLM for book summarization, and felt that i could fill a gap, by documenting my efforts.

 ## Models